prashantbhudwal/restaurantOrderingApp/workplan.md

     8. Create & Style Modal Component
        1. Temporarily display it under the Rating Component
        2. Validate Modal Component
-    9. Display OrderCart on cliking Plus
+    9. Display OrderCart on clicking Plus
     10. Display Modal on clicking Place Order
     11. Hide Modal, and Show Ratings Components at the place of OrderCart Component